BG3-Community-Library-Team/bg3-community/Tutorials/Osiris/Understanding-Osiris-Rules.md

 ### Events

 **Events** are another kind of trigger condition.
 They have to be the first condition of a rule, which also means you can only use at most one event per rule.
 Whenever something happens in the game that corresponds to this event, it will trigger all of the rules that use it.

-> There are events for when dialogue starts and ends, a change in approval rating, quest progress, being caught committing a crime, casting a spell, and so much more.
+There are events for when dialogue starts and ends, a change in approval rating, quest progress, being caught committing a crime, casting a spell, and so much more.
-{.is-info}

 Most events have one or more **parameters** that give us information about the event.
 As an example, there is an event named `AddedTo` for when an item is added to a character's inventory.
 All that the event being triggered tells us is that _some_ item has been added to _someone's_ inventory, and so we need the event's parameters to tell us _which_ item has been added to _whose_ inventory.

-We can find the full details for the `AddedTo` event in the list of Osiris events (TO-DO: link): `AddedTo((GUIDSTRING)_Object, (GUIDSTRING)_InventoryHolder, (STRING)_AddType)`
+We can find the full details for the `AddedTo` event in the [list of Osiris events](https://github.com/LaughingLeader/BG3ModdingTools/blob/master/generated/Osi.Events.lua) (reformatted here for clarity):

+`AddedTo((GUIDSTRING)_Object, (GUIDSTRING)_InventoryHolder, (STRING)_AddType)`

 Its parameters and their variable types are listed inside the parentheses. `AddedTo` has these three parameters: